shivalikachavan/p8105_final/team_proposal.md

   complete all individual components of the project analysis.
 - **November 24–26:** **Review, Edit, & Visualizations** - Review and
   incorporate any edits/changes to the analysis.
-Make all data visualizations look pretty + cohesive
+Make all data visualizations look pretty + cohesive.
 - **November 27–28:** Scheduled break for Thanksgiving (and maybe some light sports betting)
 - **November 29–December 1:** Draft of the final project report.